anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 `Generic HdfsObjectStore error – RPC listener disconnected`

 The dataset was verified locally before continuing.
-It contained 8,401 valid rows and 28 features, with no missing feature values and no duplicate datetime values.
+It contained 8,401 valid rows and 28 columns, with no missing feature values and no duplicate datetime values.

 Because the problem occurred at the Hopsworks storage layer rather than during data preparation, the validated local dataset was used for the remaining development.